HelloCodeLuc/Rc-Car-Luc-Tim-Henry/README.md

 - DO NOT delete content from previous committs unless content is not working
 - make sure to have fun while coding
 - NO PROFANITY

+Failure to follow these rules and you risk being banned Have fun!
+Lucas Chan